-Format Seminars (3 x 60 min) Independent study of the materials posted on the course home page on the elearning platform Three (3) thematic assignments for the seminars Final exam Literature and Caldwell, L. (2012).
-The Psychology of Price: chapter 12 other resources Duhigg, C. (2012).
-The power of habit Griskevicius, V., et al. (2009).
-Fear and Loving in Las Vegas Heath, R., Brandt, D., & Nairn, A. (2006).
-Brand relationships Kahneman, D. (2011).
-Thinking, Fast and Slow Ly, K. et al (2014) A Practitioner's Guide to Nudging Poundstone, W. (2010).
-Priceless Schwartz, B. (2000).
-Self-determination - The tyranny of freedom Thaler, R. H. (2015).
-Misbehaving: The making of behavioral economics Wilson, T, & Gilbert, D. (2005).
+Format - Seminars (3 x 60 min) - Independent study of the materials posted on the course home page on the e- learning platform - Three (3) thematic assignments for the seminars - Final exam Literature and - Caldwell, L. (2012).
+The Psychology of Price: chapter 12 other resources - Dubigg C. (2012).
+The power of habit - Griskevicius, V., et al. (2009).
+Fear and Loving in Las Vegas - Heath R Brandt D & Nairn A (2006) Brand relationships - Kahneman D (2011) Thinking East and Slow - Ly K et al (2014) A Practitioner's Guide to Nudging Devendence W (2010) Driveless - Poundstone, w.
+(2010).
+Priceless - Schwartz, B. (2000).
+Self-determination - The tyranny of freedom - Thaler, K. H. (2015).
+Misbehaving: The making of behavioral economics - Wilson, T, & Gilbert, D. (2005).
 Affective forecasting + a few videos and newspaper articles See the separate reading list for full titles and details about finding the papers.
-Most of the articles and scanned book chapters are uploaded on the eLearning platform.
-You will be required to read only one or a few chapters from the books listed above.
-Page numbers will be confirmed in the beginning of the course.
-Course Director has the right to add titles during the course, while not extending the overall workload.
-Learning Understanding of key concepts in consumer psychology, ability to discuss factors Outcomes influencing consumer behaviour and decision-making processes.
-Overview of the relevant literature in the related disciplines.
-Attendance Attending the lectures is not mandatory but missing a lecture means minus 2 points from the overall grade (-3 points in case of guest lectures).
+Most of the articles and scanned book chapters are uploaded on the elearning platform.
+Tou will be required to read only one of a lew chapters from the books listed above. the right to add titles during the course, while not extending the overall workload Learning Understanding of key concepts in consumer psychology, ability to discuss factors Quitcomes influencing consumer behaviour and decision-making processes.
+Overview of the Outcomes relevant literature in the related disciplines Attendance Lectures: 110001000 Attending the lectures is not mandatory but missing a lecture means minus 2 points from the overall grade (-3 points in case of guest lectures).
 This is in fact not a very harsh punishment (just -1%) and can easily be made up by doing well in the exam and group assignments.
-As it is very difficult to draw the line between "good" and "not so good" excuses, the -2 points rule applies for all cases except if you have an official doctor's note.
-All students must individually read the course materials (book chapters, articles, lecture slides), prepare for each seminar in their teams, and attend all three seminars.
+As it is very difficult to draw the line between "good" and "not so good" excuses, the - 2 points rule applies for all cases except if you have an official doctor's note.
+Seminars: All students must individually read the course materials (book chapters, articles, lecture slides), prepare for each seminar in their teams, and attend all three seminars.
 All groups have to submit their work by the deadline which is a day or a few days before the respective seminar.
 5 pre-announced teams will be presenting (up to 7 minutes each) their analysis and answer questions.
 General discussion will follow the presentation and students are expected to actively participate based on their prior readings and work in groups.
 All students are expected to contribute equally to the group-based write-ups.
 NB!
 Missing a seminar means the absent student should finish the homework individually, i.e. prepare for the same assignment as others do in groups.
-All debt clearance has to be submitted by September 8 the latest.
-Requirements The final grade max 200 consists of: and Grading 60% Exam (max 120 points) 10% Class attendance (max 20 points, i.e. -2 points per missed lecture) 10% Seminar 1 assignment (max 20 points) 10% Seminar 2 assignment (max 20 points) 10% Seminar 3 assignment (max 20 points)

-In order to pass the course, you have to pass the exam (i.e. get at least 60 points) as well as get a pass on the total grade (at least 100 points)!
+All debt Requirements The final grade may 200 consists of and Grading 60% Exam (max 120 points) and Grading - 00% Exam (max 120 points) 10% Class attendance (max 20 points) - 10% Class attendance (max 20 points, 1.0% Sominar 1 assignment (may 20 pointe) - 10% Seminar 2 assignment (max 20 points) - 10% Seminar 2 assignment (max 20 points) - 10/0 Seminar 5 assignment (max 20 points) in order to pass the course, you have to pass the exam (i.e. get at least 00 points) as well as get a pass on the total grade (at least 100 points)! as get a pass on the total grade (at least 100 points):